BusinessCookies/CoffeeMachineProject/README.md

 		"App" directory contains every file that runs locally on the raspberry
 	</li>
 	<li>
 		"Server" directory where the website part is stored.
-It handle databases, customers management, and data analysis
+It handle databases, customers management, and data analysis (not uploaded yet)
 </p>
 <h3>Raspberry part:</h3>
 <p>